btcpayserver/btcpayserver-docker/README.md

 2. Generates a docker-compose via `./build.sh`
 3. Sets up an [Environment File](https://docs.docker.com/compose/env-file/) to configure your docker-compose
 4. Sets up environment variables so the tools described in [Tooling](#tooling) can work
-5. Adds symbolic links of those tools in `/usr/bin`
+5. Adds symlinks of those tools into `/usr/bin`
-6. Starts docker-compose
+6. Makes sure BTCPay restarts on reboot via upstart or systemd
-7. Makes sure it restarts at reboot via upstart or systemd
+7. Starts BTCPay via docker-compose

-Here is an overview of the files generated by `btcpay-setup.sh`:
+## Overview of files generated by `btcpay-setup.sh`

 `/etc/profile.d/btcpay-env.sh` ensures that your environment variables are correctly setup when you login, so you can use the tools: